banetl/bson-parser/README.md

 This improvement however has to take into account the moment when the memory is allocated.
 The code has to be refactored to allocate in the class constructors.

-### Add option to recreate the bson from the AST

-It would be convenient to be able to do the reverse transformation.

 ## Author